 Garden Plant List

-Horticulture For Healing grows sustainable gardens by focusing on native plants.
+Horticulture For Healing grows environmentally sustainable gardens by focusing on growing native plants.
 This conserves water as native plants tend to be drought tolerant in specific seasons while attracting important pollinator insects such as bees and butterflies.
 Native plants help to restore regional landscapes.
-They are the best species adapted to local conditions that thrive with the least care and create a sense of place.
+They are the best species adapted to local conditions that thrive with the least care while creating a sense of place.

 Using native plants promotes wise stewardship of the land and conservation for our natural areas.
 Native species are members of a community of plants, animals, and microorganisms that keep each other in check and won’t harm natural areas